teaching-on-testbeds/repro-DNS/README.md

 ### Using VMs
 <!-- Get resources -->
-The docker environment was sufficient for measuring the cost of a malicious query.
-To accurately measure the attack's impact on benign client traffic, we want designated machines for each entity.
 For this experiment, we will use a topology of a 7 nodes&mdash;a malicious client, a benign client, the resolver, two malicious authoritative servers, a benign authoritative server, and a root authoritative server.
 <!-- image of topology -->
 <!-- link to CloudLab profile -->